tezizzm/steeltoe-wavefront-tas-integration/README.md

    *Note: In this solution all of the applications are deployed to the internal domain of apps.internal.
 If your internal domain is different please adjust the routes accordingly*

-3. A Linux VM with the [CF CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html#-linux-installation) installed.
-The prerequisite relates to the configuration choice to use C2C networking.
-See the [Telegraf Deployment](#telegraf-deployment) section for more details.

 ## Wavefront Proxy Deployment

 1. Navigate to the src/Wavefront-Proxy folder and inspect the manifest.yml file.